BestTimesToVisit.com Logo

 safety

 Tegucigalpa can be a bit intense, especially at night.
-Stick to well-lit, busy streets, and avoid walking alone after dark.
-Use Uber or a reputable taxi service, and always confirm the fare beforehand to avoid scams.
+Stick to well-lit, populated areas, especially in the evenings.
+Use Uber or a reputable taxi service instead of walking alone at night, and always let someone know your plans.

 transport